Back in Albuquerque two months, the travel itch started at my right big toe and is working its way up to my right kneecap.

 Just outside of Tucumcari, New Mexico, on Route 66,I know, from other trips this way, that there are several truck stops.

 They all offer travelers gas, a restaurant, a place to stock up on snacks..Though they cater to truckers, their doors are open to everyone, and, in a pinch, a tired traveler can catch a nap in the parking lot with a coat thrown over his head to hide light from huge signs that advertise to those whizzing by, going both directions across our country.

 There is no reason to stick around Tucumcari when Albuquerque or Amarillo is only a short hop, skip, and jump away.
 You don’t need to drive through a whole town when all you need is a piece of it for a bite to eat, a bathroom break or a place to walk your poodle.
 Freeways created drive by towns and moved us into a different sense of time and space where the country is something to be traversed as quickly as possible, not something to be relished like a sweet piece of hard candy.

 This early morning stop wraps up quickly and I pull back onto the Interstate for Amarillo, watching a new sun edge over the tops of road cuts as I barrel through their gauntlet.

-After several months home in Albuquerque, care taking my dad’s house, my brother’s invitation breaks my love affair with a lazy boy recliner.
+After several months home in Albuquerque, my brother’s invitation to visit is a welcome relief.

 I never want moss growing between my toes.